google/santa-tracker-android/README.md

 Alternatively, import the source code into Android Studio (File, Import Project).

-Note: You'll need Android SDK version 23 and build tools 23.0.1 to compile the project.
+Note: You'll need Android SDK version 23, build tools 23.0.1, and the Android Support Library to compile the project.
 If you're unsure about this, use Android Studio and tick the appropriate boxes in the SDK Manager.

 ## License
 All image and audio files (including *.png, *.jpg, *.svg, *.mp3, *.wav